andycowl/bbdb3-manual/tutorial.rst

 Enter '2014-01-01' to displayed all contacts created prior to 2014.

-There is a complementary function `bbdb-creation-newer-than` to identify recently created records.
+There is a complementary function :function:`bbdb-creation-newer` to identify recently created records.

 Similarly, using the 'timestamp' field can identify records modified